Last Updated: April 26, 2022

 How To Place Your Shoes In The Backpack

-Place them at the bottoms or the sides, you can even put your socks and underwear inside to conserve space.
-Wrap them in plastic before you place them in the back as they may be dirty and you don’t want your clothes or your expensive suits getting dirty.
+Place them at the bottom or the sides, you can even put your socks and underwear inside to conserve space.
+Wrap them in plastic before you place them in the bag as they may be dirty and you don’t want your clothes or your expensive suits getting dirty.

 Make sure to place the suit at the top or near the top.
 Placing them in a position that would put too much force or compression on them can cause the wrinkles to harden and will undo all your hard work.
 Pack lightly, and never force too much into your bag.

 Also Read: How to Pack Shoes in a Suitcase

 There are always ways around packing your essentials in a compact space but compressing the items is definitely not the way to go.
 Treat it as a challenge and see how many tricky and creative ways you can find to find your stuff in the little places without compressing them too tightly.